How to Promote Your Business Locally: 9 Local Marketing Ideas Proven to Work

 1. Market locally with the help of nearby businesses

 When it comes to local marketing, two heads (or in this case, two businesses) are better than one.
-What this means is you should find partnership opportunities with local companies who cater to the same target customers without being a direct competitor.
+What this means is you should find partnership opportunities with local companies that cater to the same target customers without being a direct competitor.

 We can see this in action in the following example between Circle Nutrition Center, a health food store in Long Beach, California and B Fit Meals, a meal prep service serving the same area.
 The two businesses are targeting the same customers — i.e., people who want to live healthier lifestyles — and they use this to their advantage by cross-promoting each other’s business on Instagram.